chrisroberts/vagabond/README.md

 $ gem install vagabond
 ```

-## How it is?
+## How does it work

 Currently, this is built to run within a classic Chef repository.
-It requires a Vagabond file, that simply outputs a Hash.
+It requires a `Vagabond` file, that simply outputs a Hash.
 The file
 is Ruby though, so you can do lots of crazy stuff to build the
 Hash you return.
 Heres a simple example: